“This must be how asthmatic people feel like.”

-Try-dive is exactly how it is named, a quick lesson to try scuba diving.
+Try-dive means exactly how it is named, a quick lesson to try scuba diving.
 Also known as Discovery Diving, it is best for people who want to try scuba diving without the requirement involved when taking a certification course.
 The good news is you don’t have to go far away from the city to do this because Selah Garden Hotel is offering try-dive with Dive RAID Philippines.
-[Read: Selah Garden Hotel: Discover this Urban Oasis in the Heart of Pasay City]

-If you don’t have a wet suit, I suggest that you wear a swimsuit or like in my case a rashguard.
-The rest of the equipment were provided by DiveRAID and they are as follows:
+If you don’t have a wetsuit, I suggest that you wear a swimsuit or like in my case a rashguard.
+The rest of the equipment was provided by DiveRAID and they are as follows: